 Contract Disputes

 If you entered into a business contract with another person or entity, they could demand payment consistent with the terms of your mutual agreement.
-Disputes may arise if the services provided are not consistent with expectations or with contract parameters.
+Disputes may arise if the services are inconsistent with expectations or contract parameters.

 If you have not paid part or all of an outstanding invoice for services or products, you could receive a demand letter from the other party for that payment.
 You may need professional help from a business attorney who can help you settle the dispute out of court or represent your interests at trial.